 A person who is enrolled in school of law in this state is eligible for student membership in the Association.

 Sec.
 6. Affiliate Membership.

 A person active in a field which contributes regularly to the defense of criminal cases and the goals of the Association is eligible for affiliate membership in the Association.
 Examples include full-time professors of law or criminal justice, legal assistants and other support staff persons working for regular members, investigators, technical experts, law librarians, out-of-state lawyers and other persons approved by the Board of Directors.

 A full-time member of a federal, state or local public defender organization actively engaged in the defense of criminal cases is eligible for public defender membership in the Association.

 (a) Each application for membership must be endorsed by one member of the Association.

-(b) All applications shall be subject to approval by the president or executive director acting for the Board of Directors.
+(b) All applications shall be subject to approval by the president or Chief Executive Officer acting for the Board of Directors.